KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-getting-started-with-kusion-cli/1-deliver-quickstart.md

 id: deliver-quickstart
 ---

-# Run Your First App on Kubernetes with Kusion
+# Run Your First App on Kubernetes with Kusion CLI

 In this tutorial, we will walk through how to deploy a quickstart application on Kubernetes with Kusion.
 The demo application can interact with a locally deployed MySQL database, which is declared as an accessory in the config codes and will be automatically created and managed by Kusion.